shawngraham/eleventy-chirpy-blog-template/content/assessment/index.md

 For 'Scholarly Presence' you and I will discuss this together to arrive at an appropriate grade.
 You will self-assess your contributions under 'scholarly presence' and indicate in a one-page note what you think is appropriate grade.
 Your note should open with one of these two lines:
 - 'My presence has made meaningful contributions to this class'
-- 'I have made meaningful contributions but there are reasons why I haven't made more'
+- 'I have made meaningful contributions to this class but there are reasons why I haven't made more'

 'Active engagement with discussions' of course is predicated on being in class, but that doesn't necessarily mean being loud or dominating a discussion.
-It can be quite, smaller sub-group conversations.
+It can be quiet, smaller sub-group conversations.
 It can also be demonstrated through things like annotation and via your free-writing and the way you document your work in the hands-on exercises.

 We will assess scholarly presence at the end of Term 1.
 I will take your self-assessment into consideration, and if I agree, then that will be your grade.
 When I have disagreed in the past with a self-assessment, nine times out of ten it has been because I have seen greater value in your contribution that you have.
 Sometimes I've had to have a frank talk.